Gluten-Free in Bratislava: A Detailed Guide for Celiacs 2023

 ská 3E, Bratislava

 Byte & Bite was the first stop in Bratislava.
 It’s a modern concept restaurant that is casual with a focus on healthy food that tries to avoid allergens.
 The food was delicious.
 But, my favorite part of the restaurant was how easy it was to order.
-You’ll order from an app so it’s so easy to communicate allergies.
-The app shows you what items are gluten-free and lets you sort by other allergies, too.

-The staff was so friendly and they were patient with us as we sorted out the system.
-We were definitely the only tourists in the restaurant; which is typically a sign that you’ve found a good place.
+The staff was so friendly, and they were patient with us as we sorted out the system.
+We were definitely the only tourists in the restaurant, which is typically a sign that you’ve found a good place.

-The food was amazing and I felt so safe.
+The food was amazing, and I felt so safe.
 Plus, the dessert options were incredible.

-This restaurant isn’t in the Old Town area where you’ll spend much of your time on a day trip.
+This restaurant isn’t in the Old Town area, where you’ll spend much of your time on a day trip.
 But, it’s worth skipping another museum for a unique, delicious, and safe lunch!

 Pizza Primavera